top of page

 IMGP1786-removebg-preview (1).png

-A cellophane bags contents from an early 1944 Breakfast unit.
+The cellophane bag contents from an early 1944 Breakfast unit.

 With the early packages it was found that the cellophane bag would crack or tear where the confection (3 15/16" long) protruded.
 To prevent this all confections were to be not longer then 3 1/8 inch long.